 I frequently get asked questions about keeping ducks from experienced chicken keepers, there seems to be a common belief that ducks are more difficult to keep than chickens and that you need a pond or small lake to be able to keep them which will soon turn into a mud bath.
 When I started keeping ducks, I also had many of these preconceptions most of which turned out to be wrong.

 There are four main types of duck: domestic, dabbling, diving and sea ducks.
-The first type; domestic ducks are the main focus of this article.
+The first type; domestic ducks (or pet ducks as most people call them) are the main focus of this article.
 The last three types are called ‘Ornamental Wildfowl’ or simply ‘Wildfowl’ and they spend a large proportion of their time on water and require their wings pinioning when very young to stop them from flying off.
 They require a large pond or lake and suitable habitat for nesting and are unlikely to tame so it is best to start off with domestic ducks.

-The tub shown in the photo is only shallow but suitable for these young duck to bath in and drink from.
-It can be moved around to save the grass from turning to mud.
+This tub is only shallow but suitable for these young duck to bathe in and drink from.
+It can be moved around and refilled daily to save the grass from turning to mud.

-With the exception of Call ducks (which can be noisy, this was what they were bred for!) ducks are quieter than chickens so keeping a few ducks may well be the answer if you don’t want to disturb the neighbours.
+With the exception of Call ducks (which can be noisy, “calling” is what they were bred for!) ducks are quieter than chickens so keeping a few ducks may well be the answer if you don’t want to disturb the neighbours.

 If you allow your birds to free range around the garden, chickens tend to scratch up everything they can find in search for worms and other delights.
 They will peck at most plants that are chicken height.
 Ducks on the other hand will not bother so much with plants and don’t scratch up the ground with their webbed feet.